MES, OEE and the main pain points on the factory floor

 Top 3: Lack of Machine Performance Vision

-Just as shifts, machines have their singularities.
-While some operate in 100% of the power, others are suffering inactivity whether for planned or unchanted stops.
-There are also failures that can happen throughout production as well as the operating time each machine carries.
-Not knowing this, for sure, is a pain in the search for equipment efficiency.
+meslike shifts, machines have their own unique characteristics.
+While some operate at 100% power, others experience downtime, whether due to planned or unplanned shutdowns.
+There are also failures that can occur throughout production, as well as the operating time each machine requires.
+Not knowing this is certainly a pain in the quest for equipment efficiency.

 Top 2: Unsuctified use of productive resources